dimitri-koenig/simple-vertec-api/v3-plan.md

 The following optional methods can further specify the query:

 * `setResultFields(fields)`: An array containing the fields which should be returned.
 Accepts a string as item, or an object with the fields `ocl` and `alias` to do further expressions.

+# delete(id)

+Does a delete query on the server to delete some ids.
+Returns a [Promise](https://github.com/petkaantonov/bluebird).
+This method does not change compared to version 2.

+* `id`: A single number or an array of numbers